jaimeol/so_long/README.md

 ## Implementation
 We used C and the miniLibX library to develop the game, leveraging the graphic capabilities to create a visually appealing experience.
 We implemented the game logic, including player movement, interaction with map objects, and keyboard event handling.

-## Experience
-The so_long project was a funny challenge, allowing us to apply our programming knowledge in a creative and enjoyable context.
-We learned to work with graphic libraries and develop 2D games, which expanded our skills as programmers and provided valuable experience in interactive software development.

 ## Future Update
 I will update this project with the bonus part and some changes, due to the migration to linux in 42 Madrid I had to rush the correction of this project as it only worked in Mac.
 However in the future update I will provide a Linux available version with an updated Makefile and some major changes, until that I hope this version is useful for you.